mathiswi/flat-notifier/README.md

 # flat-notifier

-Small project to crawl flat-ads from ebay-Kleinanzeigen every 10 minutes and notifies me via discord message if it found a new flat.
+Small project which crawls flat-ads from ebay-Kleinanzeigen every 10 minutes and notifies me via discord message if a new flat was found.

 ## Deploy